trilinos/Trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 =====================

-All TriBITS projects have built-in support for submitting configure, build, and test results to CDash using the custom ``dashbaord`` target.
+All TriBITS projects have built-in support for submitting configure, build, and test results to CDash using the custom ``dashboard`` target.
 This uses the `tribits_ctest_driver()`_ function internally set up to work correctly from an existing binary directory with a valid initial configure.
 The few of the advantages of using the custom TriBITS-enabled ``dashboard`` target over